Lurk-r/Conject/README.md

 - Lightweight and easy to use
 - Minimal dependencies (Windows API only, no `vcruntime`)
 - Portable (with `/MT`)
-- Selectable process list
+- Selectable process list with windows (avoid services, child processes)
-- Single or multi-DLL injection
+- Single or multi-DLL injection via QueueAPC
 - Retry with elevation/crash checks